 - Is the outdoor area fully exposed to sun and weather elements?

-- Is there any chance of your Spanish tiles to be standing water?
+- Is there any chance of your Spanish tiles being standing water?

 We addressed Saltillo tile before… here we are again.
 While it’s perfect for indoor areas, Saltillo and other types of terracotta make great patio tiles, pool decking, and sun porches.

 But don’t forget to explore options in concrete tile for something decorative or Cantera stone for a classic, super durable touch.
 Cantera stone is a fun product line.
 That’s because it has several applications like tile, stone columns, indoor & outdoor fountains, fireplace surrounds, range hoods, and more.

 Why Installation Materials Matter (a lot)

 Not only do the Spanish flooring installation materials matter, but the process of installation matters, too.

 Whether you’ve already purchased or are planning to purchase Spanish tiles, research installation materials as well.
 It’s vitally important for protecting the investment of your Spanish tile choices.

 Let’s talk about subfloor preparation.
 Whether installed on a plywood subfloor or concrete slab, your subfloor will need some prep work requiring crack prevention and/or waterproofing membrane.